BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 When this request is received, the backend should rename the specified device.
 If the device is not currently connected, the request should be ignored.
-The list of encountered devices to reflect the new name.
+The list of encountered devices should update to reflect the new name.

 #### Hummingbird status